deluxebrain/dotfiles/README.md

 ### Suggested installation process

-Due to the weight of Brew packages, a full installation can take tens of minutes to complete.
+Due to the weight of Brew packages, a full installation can take a while to complete.
 It is therefore advisable to first perform a **minimal installation**.
 This will minimize the overall installation time and quickly reveal any issues across the entire dotfiles installation process without having to wait for all of the Brew packages to install.

 The installation can optionally update your dotfiles GitHub repo to use SSH.
 This will be performed if you provide a non-blank response to `gitUserName` when